fvillemin/mymodule/README.md

 * Then create the folder in which you will put the module files, here : mymodule
 * In this folder, create a \_\_init\_\_.py file, empty, to say that it's a module folder
 * Then create a file in which you will put your module functions : mymodule_misc.py
 * Create some functions in it.
-I have added tqo functions.
+I have added two functions.

 In the main.py you can test using this module by importing it It's ok the module works, I'm happy.